lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

     └── Baz
 ```

-when those objects must be manually created in Studio before the code can operate.
+when those objects must be manually created in Studio before the code can work.

 A manually created runtime remote introduces hidden setup that is not represented by the implementation itself.